aws-solutions-library-samples/guidance-for-incremental-data-exports-on-aws/README.md

 Next, configure an EMR Serverless application that will act as the execution environment for all your bulk activities.
 EMR Serverless is ideal for these jobs because it runs for a short duration and then has a long delay before the next invocation.
 EMR Serverless automatically determines the resources that the application needs, allocates these resources to process your jobs, and releases the resources when the jobs finish.
 Hence, you do not incur any additional costs when your jobs are not running.

 From your AWS Console, make sure you’re in the same AWS Region as where your three buckets are located.
-Then search for Amazon EMR to open the EMR console.
-On the left sidebar choose EMR Serverless.
+Then search for **Amazon EMR** to open the EMR console.
+On the left sidebar choose **EMR Serverless**.

 ![Solutions Screen-2](./img/solutions-screen-2.png)

-1. Select Get started (or if this isn’t your first time using EMR Studio, select Manage applications).
+1. Select **Get started** (or if this isn’t your first time using EMR Studio, select **Manage applications**).

 2. Now you can create an EMR Serverless application.
-Choose type Spark and the latest version of EMR from drop down as shown:
+Choose type **Spark** and the latest version of EMR from drop down as shown:

 ![Solutions Screen-3](./img/solutions-screen-3.png)